 - 1 large Egg

-Mix the oats, protein powder, and baking powder in a large bowl.
+- Mix the oats, protein powder, salt, and baking powder in a large bowl.

 - If you make smaller cookies, divide the total macros by the number of cookies you make.
-The entire recipe has 1,220 calories, 88g protein, 155g carbs, and 34g fat.
+The entire recipe has 1,145 calories, 71g protein, 164g carbs, and 34g fat.

 - Store leftover cookies in an airtight container at room temp for 2-3 days or refrigerate to extend their shelf life.
 I've found the leftover cookies are best warmed in the microwave for ~10 seconds.